 The second of three medical/surgical courses focusing on acute and chronic health dysfunctions.
 Students gain clinical experience in acute-care settings.
 Course consists of two components: NURS 102X and 102Z.
-Prerequisite: NURS 101X and 101Z.
+Prerequisite: Acceptance into program and NURS 101X and 101Z.